msmalmir/scTRaCT/Tutorial/README.md

 ## Whats is included?
-Here in the file "Tutorial_hArtery.ipynb" you can see a step by step explaination of how to use **scTransID** for the Human Artery dataset.
+Here in the file "scTRaCT_BMMCs _tutorial.ipynb" you can see a step by step explaination of how to use **scTRaCT** for the BMMCs dataset.

 ## Loading the data
-You can load the data from [here.](https://doi.org/10.6084/m9.figshare.27616791)
+You can load the data from